ni/install-systemlink-enterprise/getting-started/installation-guide.md

 ### 4.2 Install Cluster Prerequisites

 A cluster administrator with full access rights or a user with a cluster role that include privileges to create `CustomResourceDefinitions`, `ClusterRoles` and `ClusterRoleBindings` must use the systemlinkadmin Helm chart to install prerequisite resources globally on the cluster.
-This is due to the requirement for the [Strimzi Kafka Operator](https://strimzi.io/docs/operators/latest/deploying.html#deploying-cluster-operator-to-watch-whole-cluster-str) and [Jupyter Enterprise Gateway](https://jupyter-enterprise-gateway.readthedocs.io/en/v2.1.0/kernel-kubernetes.html#role-based-access-control-rbac) to create these objects.
+The [Strimzi Kafka Operator](https://strimzi.io/docs/operators/latest/deploying.html#deploying-cluster-operator-to-watch-whole-cluster-str) and the [Jupyter Enterprise Gateway](https://jupyter-enterprise-gateway.readthedocs.io/en/v2.1.0/kernel-kubernetes.html#role-based-access-control-rbac) components create objects of these types during installation.

 Download a copy of [systemlink-admin-values.yaml](templates/systemlink-admin-values.yaml) to deploy the configuration for these prerequisites.
 You will not need to modify any of the defaults in this file.